-In 2010, traditional skills of carpet weaving in Fars and Kashan were inscribed on Representative List of the UNESCO Intangible Cultural Heritage of Humanity.
-Carpets of Kashan are made by Persian weaving style (known as asymmetrical knotting), so the back side of the carpet is evenly knotted.
-Carpets of Fars, woven by nomads on the horizontal frame placed on the ground, and without any design.
+In 2010, traditional skills of carpet weaving in Fars and Kashan were inscribed on the Representative List of the UNESCO Intangible Cultural Heritage of Humanity.
+Carpets of Kashan are made by Persian weaving style (known as asymmetrical knotting), so the backside of the carpet is evenly knotted.
+Carpets of Fars, woven by Iran nomads on the horizontal frame placed on the ground, and without any design.

 During different eras, Persian carpets have experienced changes in style and design and Iranian weavers have combined new ideas with their old styles.
-In miniatures remained from Timurid period, carpets show colorful geometrical shapes and the designs derived from Kufic calligraphy.
+In miniatures that remained from the Timurid period, carpets show colorful geometrical shapes and designs derived from Kufic calligraphy.
 No carpet woven before 1500 A.D. has survived.

-Persian carpets were so skillfully and fine woven in Safavid era presented to the European countries as gifts, especially the silk ones woven by gold and silver threads.
-Ardabil Carpet, kept in Victoria & Albert Museum in London, is one of the best examples of the old Persian carpets.
-Another distinguished carpet in Safavid era is Vase technique carpet attributed to Kerman.
+Persian carpets were so skillfully and finely woven in the Safavid era presented to the European countries as gifts, especially the silk ones woven by gold and silver threads.
+Ardabil Carpet, kept in the Victoria & Albert Museum in London, is one of the best examples of the old Persian carpets.
+Another distinguished carpet in the Safavid era is the Vase technique carpet attributed to Kerman.

-In Afsharid period, Mashad as the capital became the center of carpet weaving and Afsharid designs and motifs were created.
-These carpets are known by their large size, warm colors and long life.
-In Qajar dynasty, Tabriz was known as the center of modern weaving style of Persian carpet.
+In the Afsharid period, Mashad as the capital became the center of carpet weaving and Afsharid designs and motifs were created.
+These carpets are known for their large size, warm colors, and long life.
+In the Qajar dynasty, Tabriz was known as the center of the modern weaving style of Persian carpet.

 In the late 19th century, synthetic dyes and commercial designs found their way into the old traditional style of carpet weaving.